tis-starlight/tis-starlight.github.io/_posts/2023-12-05-programming-languages.md

 ### 2. Declarative Programming Paradigm

-[Declarative Paradigm](https://en.wikipedia.org/wiki/Declarative_programming) is a programming paradigm that expresses the logic of a computation without specifying its control flow.
+[Declarative Paradigm](https://en.wikipedia.org/wiki/Declarative_programming){: target="_blank" rel="noopener noreferrer"} is a programming paradigm that expresses the logic of a computation without specifying its control flow.
 In other words, it focuses on describing "what the program should accomplish" rather than detailing how to achieve it.
 Declarative programming allows developers to declare the desired outcome or result, and the underlying system takes care of the implementation details.

 Declarative paradigm traces back to **19th-century** _symbolic mathematics_, influencing early formal logic.
 It gained momentum in the **mid-20th century** with languages like "LISP" and "Prolog".
 The **1980s** saw its rise in "SQL" for databases and functional languages like "Haskell".
 Declarative approaches are now integral to various domains, from database management to web development and artificial intelligence.